fedhere/DSPS/HW9/README.md

 Each review will be reviewed and graded *by me*.
 (Please take this homework seriously: one sentence generic reviews will be graded 0)

+You willl lose 10% of the points if you did not submit a pull request.
-Also note: You will lose 10% of the points if you do not *accept the pull requests from your classmates by midnight on Wednesday!*
+You will lose 10% of the points if you do not *accept the pull requests from your classmates by midnight on Wednesday!*

+As soon as you receive the names check that your classmate has delivecred a visualization in their HW9! if they did not you will not be able to do the homework.
+This is your responsibility.